Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Price/Budget: Whereas there’s more to an eCommerce platform than price, as a small business, you want to be cautious about taking on any extra costs.

 Most small businesses require useful eCommerce tools at a relatively low price.
-Today, most open-source & hosted systems come with a free version that you can try before committing, which is a good thing!
+Today, most open-source & hosted systems offer a free version you can try before committing, which is a good thing!

 Backend & tools: In running your online shop, what kind of support would you need?

 The best ecommerce platforms offer a range of features, including app management for mobile devices, support for CSS and SKUs, and WordPress plugins.
-Ensure that in your backend, you have access to everything, from inventory management to content management.
+Ensure that your backend provides access to everything, from inventory management to content management.

 Scalability: The fact that your business is small today doesn’t mean it will remain so next year.